Achess01/Achess01/README.md

 - Pizza con piña lover
 - Chess player

-I love to write code while listening to music.
-Since Luis Miguel to BTS, Coldplay or Corridos Tumbados.
-All depends on my mood.
+I'm a programmer passionate for software development.
+I've develop projects using technologies such as: HTML, CSS, JavaScript, ReactJS, Python, Django and more.
+In my free time i'm a chess club player.
 Check some of my projects and maybe we can collaborate.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Achess01&count_private=true&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)